RYLA

 How can I participate?

 RYLA participants are nominated by local Rotary clubs.
-Contact our Club Secretary to find out more about RYLA events in this area, how to apply, and any costs of getting involved.
+Contact us to find out more about RYLA events in this area, how to apply, and any costs of getting involved.

 Past delegates have included Lottie Allen, now Head Gardener on St Michael's Mount; Kate Jamieson, now running The Old Success Inn in Sennen; Emma Lainchbury, since graduated from Exeter University and now Kitchen Gardener at Tresco Abbey; Derek Thomas who has represented our local constituency at Westminster.